 Ardha Pawamuktasana (Wind Removing Pose)

 This asana begins with you lying flat on your back, legs extended, with your arms at your sides.
-Breath in several times until you have become quite relaxed.
+Breathe in several times until you have become quite relaxed.
 On an exhale hug your right knee into your chest, breath in deeply.
 Press your knee further into your chest and continue to breathe in deeply.
 Do this for 10 breaths.
 Release your leg and repeat with your left leg.
 You may want to repeat this asana several times.

 This pose is wonderful for releasing gas from the abdomen.
 By massaging the intestinal organs and placing pressure on the colon, this asana aid in reducing distention and digestive discomfort.
 This is a great asana to do before bed.